-Any distribution of the Shares by the Selling Stockholders, or by pledgees, donees, transferees or other successors in interest, may be effected from time to time in one or more of the following transactions: (a) to underwriters who will acquire the Shares for their own account and resell them in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale (any public offering price and any discount or concessions allowed or reallowed or paid to dealers may be changed from time to time); (b) through brokers, acting as principal or agent, in transactions (which may involve block transactions) on The New York Stock Exchange, in special offerings, exchange distributions pursuant to the rules of the applicable exchanges or in the over-the-counter market, or otherwise, at market prices prevailing at the time of sale, at prices related to such prevailing market prices, at negotiated prices or at fixed prices; or (c) directly or through brokers or agents in private sales at negotiated prices, or by any other legally available means.
+Any distribution of the Shares by the Selling Stockholder, or by pledgees, donees, transferees or other successors in interest, may be effected from time to time in one or more of the following transactions: (a) to underwriters who will acquire the Shares for their own account and resell them in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale (any public offering price and any discount or concessions allowed or reallowed or paid to dealers may be changed from time to time); (b) through brokers, acting as principal or agent, in transactions (which may involve block transactions) on The New York Stock Exchange, in special offerings, exchange distributions pursuant to the rules of the applicable exchanges or in the over-the-counter market, or otherwise, at market prices, at negotiated prices or at fixed prices; or (c) directly or through brokers or agents in private sales at negotiated prices, or by any other legally available means.
 Unless otherwise set forth in any prospectus supplement, (i) the obligations of any underwriter to purchase any of the Shares will be subject to certain conditions precedent and the underwriters will be obligated to purchase all of such Shares, if any are purchased and (ii) any such agent will be acting on a best efforts basis for the period of its appointment.

-The Selling Stockholders and such underwriters, brokers, dealers or agents, upon effecting the sale of the Shares, may be considered "underwriters" as that term is defined by the Securities Act.
+The Selling Stockholder and such underwriters, brokers, dealers or agents, upon effecting the sale of the Shares, may be considered "underwriters" as that term is defined by the Securities Act.